cjhutto/vaderSentiment/README.rst

 	#from vaderSentiment import SentimentIntensityAnalyzer

     # --- examples -------
-    sentences = ["VADER is smart, handsome, and funny.",      # positive sentence example "VADER is not smart, handsome, nor funny.",   # negation sentence example "VADER is smart, handsome, and funny!",       # punctuation emphasis handled correctly (sentiment intensity adjusted)
+    sentences = ["VADER is smart, handsome, and funny.",  # positive sentence example "VADER is smart, handsome, and funny!",  # punctuation emphasis handled correctly (sentiment intensity adjusted)
                  "VADER is very smart, handsome, and funny.", # booster words handled correctly (sentiment intensity adjusted)
-                "VADER is VERY SMART, handsome, and FUNNY.",  # emphasis for ALLCAPS handled "VADER is VERY SMART, handsome, and FUNNY!!!",# combination of signals - VADER appropriately adjusts intensity
+                 "VADER is VERY SMART, handsome, and FUNNY.",  # emphasis for ALLCAPS handled "VADER is VERY SMART, handsome, and FUNNY!!!", # combination of signals - VADER appropriately adjusts intensity
-                "VADER is VERY SMART, uber handsome, and FRIGGIN FUNNY!!!",# booster words & punctuation make this close to ceiling for score
+                 "VADER is VERY SMART, uber handsome, and FRIGGIN FUNNY!!!", # booster words & punctuation make this close to ceiling for score
-                "The book was good.",         				  # positive sentence "The book was kind of good.",                 # qualified positive sentence is handled correctly (intensity adjusted)
-                "The plot was good, but the characters are uncompelling and the dialog is not great.", # mixed negation sentence
+                 "VADER is not smart, handsome, nor funny.",  # negation sentence example "The book was good.",  # positive sentence "At least it isn't a horrible book.",  # negated negative sentence with contraction "The book was only kind of good.", # qualified positive sentence is handled correctly (intensity adjusted) "The plot was good, but the characters are uncompelling and the dialog is not great.", # mixed negation sentence
-                "At least it isn't a horrible book.",         # negated negative sentence with contraction "Today SUX!",                                 # negative slang with capitalization emphasis "Make sure you :) or :D today!",              # emoticons handled "Catch utf-8 emoji such as 💘 and 💋 and 😁",  # emojis handled "Today only kinda sux!
-But I'll get by, lol"  # mixed sentiment example with slang and constrastive conjunction "but"
+                 "Today SUX!",  # negative slang with capitalization emphasis "Today only kinda sux!
+But I'll get by, lol", # mixed sentiment example with slang and constrastive conjunction "but"
-                 ]
+                 "Make sure you :) or :D today!",  # emoticons handled "Catch utf-8 emoji such as such as 💘 and 💋 and 😁",  # emojis handled "Not bad at all"  # Capitalized negation ]

     analyzer = SentimentIntensityAnalyzer()